The Canadians in the Park : Sheffield Park and Garden during the Second World War

 Apart from Alan's memories passed down from his family, we are also fortunate to have seen a photo record from a Canadian soldier who spent time at Sheffield Park and Garden during the war.
 His pictures record scenes from daily life, such as down time in the mess room, having a haircut from a fellow soldier to playing ball.
 Our thanks to Tim Bell, Summer of 44 LHG, for his kind permission in allowing us to share some of these.

-As part of our series of events this year to mark the Canadians in the Park, Alan with help from the garden team and volunteers, has built a replica Nissen hut in the garden down by the junction of Concrete Path and Nyssa Grove.
-It has been recreated using photographs, war diaries and memories of the soldiers and local residents.
-Inside you can get a feel for how life would have been and see some artefacts kindly lent to us by Newhaven Fort and many replicas, highlighted with quotes from the war diaries and interviews conducted with local residents.
+In 2018, as part of our series of events to mark the Canadians in the Park, Alan with help from the garden team and volunteers, built a replica Nissen hut in the garden down by the junction of Concrete Path and Nyssa Grove.
+It was recreated using photographs, war diaries and memories of the soldiers and local residents.
+Inside you got a feel for how life would have been and saw artefacts kindly lent to us by Newhaven Fort.
+There were also replicas, highlighted with quotes from the war diaries and interviews conducted with local residents.